We provide food for more than 200,000 low-income people experiencing or at risk of hunger.

-Food insecure people are facing new challenges in obtaining enough nutritious food in light of the social distancing requirements, stay-at-home order and risk of exposure to the coronavirus.
-Seniors and people with underlying conditions, as well as the many folks facing layoffs, furloughs and reduced hours are looking to Westside Food Bank’s member agencies for food assistance to help them make ends meet, often for the first time.
+For these last many months, food insecure people have been facing challenges in obtaining enough nutritious food in light of the social distancing requirements, stay-at-home order and risk of exposure to the coronavirus.
+Seniors and people with underlying conditions, as well as the many folks facing layoffs, furloughs and reduced hours look to the Westside Food Bank’s member agencies for food assistance to help them make ends meet, often for the first time.

 Learn more about the impact of having access to adequate, nutritious food for the people our member agencies serve.Learn more